Niyi-Momoh/traffic-sign-recogniton-robot/README.md

 # traffic-sign-recogniton-robot
-obot that detects traffic signs and moves accordingly using camera input, TensorFlow, and ROS 2
+Robot that detects traffic signs and moves accordingly using camera input, TensorFlow, and ROS 2